STI / STD TESTING & TREATMENT

 What can I do to prevent STIs?

+You can be exposed to an STI through vaginal, oral, or anal sex or mutual masturbation and sharing of sex toys.
 The most effective way to prevent an STI is to practice abstinence, i.e. to avoid having sex.
 If you choose to be sexually active, monogamy in a long-term relationship provides significant protection.
-Monogamy means that both you and your partner only have sex with each other and have not had any previous partners.
+Monogamy means that both you and your partner only have sex with each other.
 If you or your partner has had previous partners, then you should both consider getting tested for STIs before becoming sexually active.
 It is important to know, that not all STIs cause symptoms, and an individual may contract an STI and subsequently pass it to a partner without knowing it.
 The more partners you have (or that your partner has had), the more likely it is that you may be exposed to an STI.
 Additionally, condoms can reduce the risk of contracting certain STIs.
 However, they cannot provide 100% protection against any STI/STD, even when used correctly and with every sexual encounter.

 How will I receive my test results?
 What if I need treatment?